Marketing can be crucial to building an advisory practice, but attracting potential clients is only step one. The remaining steps are just as vital.

 Once you’ve learned what prospects want from you as an advisor, you can tailor your presentation accordingly.
 You should have a pre-planned program to effectively make your case.

 Your meeting preparation should include an agenda for what to discuss, once you have an idea of what’s important to a prospect.
+You can even use financial advisor technology to help.
 For example:

 Through the process of walking through a sample client, you will have demonstrated that you have specific processes in place to address their greatest challenges and add far more value to their retirement than you will charge in fees.
 You’ve earned the right to ask for their business.